kids-first/kf-cbioportal-etl/README.md

 # Outline on ETL for converting data from cavatica and data service to pedcbioportal format
 In general, we are creating upload packages converting our data and metadata to satisfy the requirements outlined [here](https://docs.cbioportal.org/5.1-data-loading/data-loading/file-formats).
-Further general aloding notes can be found in this [Notion page](https://www.notion.so/d3b/Cbioportal-Study-Load-SOP-58812479fabe4d2fa9f72242e331b5ee)
+Further general loading notes can be found in this [Notion page](https://www.notion.so/d3b/Cbioportal-Study-Load-SOP-58812479fabe4d2fa9f72242e331b5ee)
 ## Software Prerequisites

 + `python3` v3.5.3+